bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

 4. Run the build again.
 Bazel throws the following error:

     ```
-    The crosstool_top you specified was resolved to '//toolchain:emscripten',
-    which does not contain a CROSSTOOL file.
+    Rule '//toolchain:asmjs_toolchain' does not exist
     ```

-    Bazel expects a `CROSSTOOL` file in the `tooolchain:emscripten` package.
-    Create an empty `CROSSTOOL` file inside the `toolchain` directory.

-5. Run the build again.
-Bazel throws the following error:

-    ```
-    Could not read the crosstool configuration file
-    'CROSSTOOL file .../toolchain/CROSSTOOL', because of an incomplete protocol
-    buffer (Message missing required fields: major_version, minor_version, default_target_cpu)
-    ```

-    Bazel read the `CROSSTOOL` file and found nothing inside.
-Populate the `CROSTOOL` file as follows:

-    ```
-    major_version: "1"
-    minor_version: "0"
-    default_target_cpu: "asmjs"
-    ```

-6. Run the build again.
-Bazel throws the following error:

-    ```
-    The label '//toolchain:asmjs_toolchain' is not a cc_toolchain rule.
-    ```

-    This is an important milestone in which you define `cc_toolchain` targets for every toolchain in the `CROSSTOOL` file.
+    Now you need to define `cc_toolchain` targets for every value in the `cc_toolchain_suite.toolchains` attribute.
 This is where you specify the files that comprise the toolchain so that Bazel can set up sandboxing.
 Add the following to the `toolchain/BUILD` file: